 2. pH Level

 Like in pools, hot tubs or spas need a pH between 7.2 and 7.8.
-Use pH Plus to raise pH level in your hot tub when it falls below the recommended range, and use Muriatic acid to lower pH when it goes above 7.8, pH tends to increase a lot in a hot tub, spa, or pool due to aeration.
+Use pH Plus to raise pH level in your hot tub when it falls below the recommended range, and use pH Minus or Muriatic acid to lower pH when it goes above 7.8, pH tends to increase a lot in a hot tub, spa, or pool due to aeration.

 Muriatic acid also lowers Total Alkalinity when added to a hot tub, spa, and swimming pool.
 Make sure you monitor and adjust TA after using Muriatic acid.